China’s Fourth Aircraft Carrier

 China's aircraft carrier Type 003 Fujian fitting out. © 2023 Maxar Technologies - Google.com

-China’s aircraft carrier Type 003 Fujian fitting out – Jiangnan Shipyard.
+China’s aircraft carrier Type 003 Fujian, fitting out at Jiangnan Shipyard.
 Image © 2023 Maxar Technologies – Google.com

-It is interesting to speculate on a possible name for the Type 004 aircraft carrier when it is eventually launched?
+It is interesting to speculate on a possible name for the first Type 004 aircraft carrier when it is eventually launched?
 China’s three aircraft carriers have been named after provinces of China (PRC): Type 001 Liaoning, Type 002 Shandong and Type 003 Fujian.
 The province names Jiangsu, Guangxi and Zhejiang have already been used as ship names: the first on a bulk carrier (Jiangsu), the second on a Type 075 amphibious assault ship (Guangxi) and the third on a container ship (SITC Zhejiang).
 A possible name for the new PLA Navy aircraft carrier could be Guangdong.
 Guangdong is a coastal province of significant economic and geopolitical importance.
-Therefore, I hypothesise that China’s new aircraft carrier Type 004 could be named Guangdong.
+China’s new aircraft carrier Type 004 could possibly be named Guangdong?

 _________________